 The main responsibility of the TG Chair is to ensure the production, and to guide through the approval and publication process, a draft standard, recommended practice or guideline, or revision to an existing document as defined by the relevant PAR.
 The responsibilities include:

-Issue a notice and agenda for each approved meeting or ad-hoc, at least 30 days prior to start.
+Issue a notice and agenda for each approved meeting at least 30 days prior to start.

 Issue a notice and agenda of approved teleconferences by issuing a notice and agenda for each, at least 10 days prior to start.